datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 Descriptive analysis will first and foremost generate simple summaries about the samples and their measurements to describe the data you're working with.
 There are a number of common descriptive statistics that we'll discuss in this lesson: measures of central tendency (eg: mean, median, mode) or measures of variability (eg: range, standard deviations or variance).

-This type of analysis is aimed at **summarizing your dataset** Unlike analysis approaches we'll discuss in coming lessons, descriptive analysis is *not* for generalizing the results of the analysis to a larger population *nor* trying to draw any conclusions.
+This type of analysis is aimed at **summarizing your dataset**.
+Unlike analysis approaches we'll discuss in coming lessons, descriptive analysis is *not* for generalizing the results of the analysis to a larger population *nor* trying to draw any conclusions.
 Description of data is separated from interpreting the data.
 Here, we're just summarizing what we're working with.

 Some examples of purely descriptive analysis can be seen in censuses.
 In a census, the government collects a series of measurements on *all* of the country's citizens.
 After collecting these data, they are summarized.
 From this descriptive analysis, we learn a lot about a country.
-You'll be able to learn the age distribution of the population.
+For example, you can learn the age distribution of the population by looking at U.S. census data.

 {format: png}
 ![2010 census Data broken down by age](https://docs.google.com/presentation/d/1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc/export/png?id=1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc&pageid=g3da41bd16a_0_1)

 This can be further broken down (or **stratified**) by sex to describe the age distribution by sex.
-The goal of these analysis is  to describe the population.
+The goal of these analyses is  to describe the population.
 No inferences are made about what this means nor are predictions made about how the data might trend in the future.
-The point of this (and every!) descriptive analysis is to summarize the data collected.
+The point of this (and every!) descriptive analysis is only to summarize the data collected.

 {format: png}
 ![2010 census Data broken down by age and sex](https://docs.google.com/presentation/d/1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc/export/png?id=1sDojkPrY2T5_qwT2bLD-8DRGcUHie1N9I95e6U2Jimc&pageid=g3da41bd16a_0_74)